 If there is anything that we can learn from the many bubbles of history, it is that the crowd is not always right.
-When I asked Twitter what was the greatest asset bubble of all time back in January 2019 (limited to four of the bubbles above), here was the result:
+When I asked Twitter what was the greatest asset bubble of all time back in January 2019 (where I used the first Bitcoin bubble from 2017), here was the result:

 Note that at this point in time Bitcoin was near its lowest point since its December 2017 peak.
 To correct for this recency bias, I re-asked the same question in late May 2019 after Bitcoin’s price had recovered a bit:

 But, you don’t have to believe me though.
-Consider the words found on an anonymous pamphlet from the South Sea Bubble of 1720 (from this book):
+Consider the words found on an anonymous pamphlet from the South Sea Bubble of 1720:

 The additional rise of this stock above the true capital will be only imaginary; one added to one, by any rules of vulgar arithmetic, will never make three and a half; consequently, all the fictitious value must be a loss to some persons or the other, first or last.
 The only way to prevent it to oneself must be to sell out betimes, and so let the Devil take the hindmost.